vrynerson/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes

-Adding popups, lines, and layers to a map using javascript and leaflet.
+Adding markers, pop-ups, lines, and layers to a map using javascript and leaflet.